 Chapter 2: Executive summary

 Pacific Peoples had a shared history and whakapapa with Māori and Aotearoa New Zealand long before the arrival of Christian missionaries and colonisation.
 Large- scale migration, starting in the 1950s, brought Pacific families the opportunity for a new life in Aotearoa New Zealand.
-Racism, economic hardship and separation from their kāinga (family) made it hard for some to adjust.
+Racism, economic hardship and separation from their kainga (family) made it hard for some to adjust.
 Churches became the hearts of Pacific communities, replacing the village structures and support systems of their previous homes.

 Racism, negative perceptions about migrants and ‘overstayers’, and moral panic about youth behaviours increased the surveillance and scrutiny of Pacific Peoples by authorities and society.
 The challenges faced by many Pacific families, such as racism, housing insecurity, poverty and loss of culture and identity after migrating, also contributed to disproportionate numbers of Pacific children and young people entering social welfare care.